mypsik/torela/en/index.md

 ru: /ru/
 ---

-Torela is a new and exciting playroom in North Tallinn.
+Torela is a new and exciting playroom in Põhja-Tallinn, between Kalamaja and Pelgulinna.

 We are opening our doors on **May 1st**!